non-zero-sum/non-zero-sum/README.md

 # Hi I’m m

-That's it m pronounced /ɛm/ like Judy Dench, but not as cool
+That's it... m.
+Pronounced /ɛm/ like Judy Dench, but not as cool

 <!--